 Will an Air Scrubber Help With Bad Odors?

-It sure will.
+Yes, your air scrubber will help control bad odors!
 When an air scrubber “scrubs” pollutants from the air, it essentially obliterates them — along with their unpleasant odors.
 Air scrubbers can help eliminate common household odors associated with pets, cigarette smoke, paint fumes, mold spores … and even burnt food!

 Does Air Scrubber Technology Use Ozone?